Carol Weiss Prize

 - Novel contribution to evidence and policy studies

-There will be one winner every two years who will be asked to participate in some promotional activities for the publisher, Policy Press and will be able to present their research to an invited audience on acceptance of the prize, as part of a conference.
+There will be one winner every two years who will be asked to participate in some promotional activities for the publisher, Policy Press, relating to the article and the prize.

 Previous winners of the Carol Weiss prize